lauraxinli84/gpt_4o_system_card_gen_ai_f25_paper_presentation/README.md

 ### 3. The Voice Cloning Paradox
 ![Voice Output Classifier Performance](./images/diagram_1.png)

-The paper claims their output classifier catches unauthorized voice generation with "100% recall."
+The paper claims their output classifier (meant to catch instances pf unauthorized voice cloning and then stop generation) catches unauthorized voice generation with "100% recall."
 However, in the same section, they acknowledge:

 *"During testing, we also observed rare instances where the model would unintentionally generate an output emulating the user's voice."*